stuffmattdoes/resume/readme.md

 2. What does your collaborative and decision making process look like?
 3. How do you decide which features to add to your product?
 4. What does career progression at your company look like?
-5. How do you implement employee feedback to improve the company?
+5. How do you implement employee feedback to improve your company?